 What is the timing of this law, and what documentation will be requested?

-In order to benefit from the Grandchildren's Law, there will be two years to carry out the procedure from the moment the law is passed (until October 2024), although there is the possibility that the term may be extended for another year.
+To benefit from the Grandchildren Act, there will be two years to complete the procedure from the time the law is passed (until October 2024), but the deadline has been extended by one more year, until October 2025.

 It is also worth mentioning that the necessary documentation will be few, simple and will not require strenuous bureaucratic processes or long waits.
 This will consist of: